netgroup-polito/ONOSConfigurationAgent/README.md

 You are now able to reach the web service through the APIs, and orchestrate each Application is attached to it.

 APIs are:
+- GET /{AppId}/DM
 - GET /{AppId}/{varId}
 - POST /{AppId}/{varId}
 - DELETE /{AppId}/{varId}

-where the {varId} is the path from the root of the DataModel to the variable you want to indicate (e.g. /rootVar/containerVar/listVar[index]/leafVar)
+where DM is the Data Model, and the {varId} is the path from the root of the DataModel to the variable you want to indicate (e.g. /rootVar/containerVar/listVar[index]/leafVar)